-Try Yogurt Cream Cheese with Chives and Cracked Black PepperPosted by January 12, 2016
+Try Yogurt Cream Cheese with Chives and Cracked Black PepperPosted by admin January 12, 2016

 Don’t turn the page… Yogurt can be tasty too!
 Today we feature yogurt cream cheese with fresh herbs and roasted garlic.
 This post is a continuation of the last one which spoke about prebiotics.
 In this post, we discuss Probiotics, which are found in yogurt, kefir and miso.
 These organisms enable the enteric system, which is our immune system in the gut to create resistance (like a militia!) to pathogenic or bad bacteria.
 Lactose intolerant may tolerate yogurt for the lactose is broken down.
 The probiotic also fights inflammation in irritable bowel syndrome.